Importance of Conductor Reviewers

 - Evaluate each work (each of which comes with a sound file) based on your standard of quality and programming value

-- Provide a simple “yea” or “nay” within 2 weeks of receipt of the works.
-Analysis is not required; however, optional commentary and/or suggestion of pertinent search keywords are welcome
+- Provide a simple “yea” or “nay” within two weeks of receipt of the works.
+Analysis is not required; however, optional commentary and suggestions for pertinent search keywords are welcome.

 - Typically 2-3 hours per quarter